mon2learner/Bank-Loan-Performance-SQL-Excel/README.md

 ## Contact

-Should you have any questions or wish to contribute to the project, please feel free to open an issue in this repository or contact the project maintainers directly.
+For any questions or to get involved, please open an issue in this repository or contact the project maintainers directly.

 ---